jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: color_content(color_number)

-   Return the intensity of the red, green, and blue (RGB) components in the color *color_number*, which must be between ``0`` and :const:`COLORS`.
+   Returns the intensity of the red, green, and blue (RGB) components in the color *color_number*, which must be between ``0`` and :const:`COLORS`.
 A 3-tuple is returned, containing the R,G,B values for the given color, which will be between ``0`` (no component) and ``1000`` (maximum amount of component).